 Does a genetically modified orphaned elephant calf hold the key to saving African elephants from extinction?
 Never Forget is an 8,000 word novelette by Edwina Harvey that explores the themes of genetic manipulation and racial identity.
 Described by the author as “schmaltzy science-fiction”, Never Forget is a prequel to the short story, When Whales Cry … Continue reading

-Get all three of Edwina Harvey’s books: YA SF novel, The Whale’s Tale; Urban/Rural comedy fantasy, The Back of the Back of Beyond; and An Eclectic Collection of Stuff and Things, a book of collected writings, for only AUD50 (includes postage within Australia).
-Paperback book bundle $50
+Get all three of Edwina Harvey’s books: YA SF novel, The Whale’s Tale; Urban/Rural comedy fantasy, The Back of the Back of Beyond; and An Eclectic Collection of Stuff and Things, a book of collected writings.
+Paperback book bundle $40 (includes postage within Australia)

 Congratulations to Peggy Bright Books author and editor, Edwina Harvey, on receiving the A Bertram Chandler Award at Swancon 2018 in recognition of her work in Australian Science Fiction, as described here.
 This award is given by the Australian Science Fiction Foundation.
 Photo by Cat Sparks: Edwina with Robin Johnson from the ASFF.